dadhi/DryIoc/README.md

 ## Performance
 * General use-cases optimized for max speed.
-* Call-stack depth preserved as shallow as possible.
-* Memory footprint preserved as minimal as possible.
+* Memory footprint preserved as small as possible.

 ## Code/Library
-* Minimal setup requires single source file: *Container.cs*.
-* Code written to be readable.
+* No dependencies on the other libraries.
 * Public API is fully documented.

 ## Reliability